Here's what Pope Leo XIV has posted about politics — and the Trump administration — on social media

 He has also shared statements criticizing abortion.
 Following the 2016 U.S. presidential election, he reposted an article from the Catholic News Agency headlined: "Clinton ignored pro-lifers at her own peril, Democrats say."

 That December, he also shared an article from a Peruvian newspaper that criticized "gender ideology."
-The now-pope served as a bishop in Peru for several years and was a Peruvian citizen.
+The now-pope served as a bishop in Peru for several years and is a Peruvian citizen.

 According to the LGBTQ media advocacy group GLAAD, "gender ideology is not a term transgender people use to describe themselves, it is an inaccurate term deployed by opponents to undermine and dehumanize transgender and nonbinary people."